TorbenJakobsen/run_sap_as_a_container/README.rst

 - 16GB RAM
 - 150GB Disk

-The documentation also mentions macOS requirements.
+The documentation also mentions macOS and Windows requirements.

 **********
   Docker